SpaceDandy15/atlas-higher_level_programming/python-classes/README.md

 file 3 class Square that defines a square by: (based on 2-square.py)

-file 4  class Square that defines a square by: (based on 3-square.py
+file 4  class Square that defines a square by: (based on 3-square.py)

+file 5  class Square that defines a square by: (based on 4-square.py)